 - HDFS 7010 is intended to give you an overview of current research and issues relevant to child and adolescent development.
 You will read and critique primary source materials, complete several formal and informal writing assignments, and engage in scholarly discussion and debate.
 I hope you will become excited about studying children and adolescents, learn to think critically about research evidence, and be able to apply research findings to solving practical problems.

-- Students prepare agenda for weekly meetings breaking down larger goals (e.g., passing Master’s thesis, supervising Undergraduate Research Assistants) to yearly, monthly, weekly, and sometimes daily goals, then report on those goals at our weekly or bi-monthly meetings
+- Students prepare agenda for weekly meetings breaking down larger goals (e.g., preparing first draft of intro through passing thesis proposal, written thesis, and defense) to yearly, monthly, weekly, and sometimes daily goals, then report on those goals at our weekly or bi-monthly meetings

 HDFS 8990: Research and Dissertation